MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-secure-connection-openxr.md

 }
 ```

-The static callback functions all look similar and in the example above they just call a function on the context object which is set in `xrRemotingSetSecureConnectionClientCallbacksMSFT` or `xrRemotingSetSecureConnectionServerCallbacksMSFT`.
+The static callback functions all look similar and in the example above they just call a function on the context object, which is set in `xrRemotingSetSecureConnectionClientCallbacksMSFT` or `xrRemotingSetSecureConnectionServerCallbacksMSFT`.
 The actual implementation of the callbacks is then done inside the member functions of the context object:

 ```cpp
 class SecureConnectionCallbacks {